openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 Voice Tracking tool will prompt browser to give access to local microphone.

-Works with Basic Play List
+Support for Basic Play List type.

-Recording can be recorded and embedded directly into PL or saved as a regular media available in sidebar.
+Recording can be captured and embedded directly into PL or saved as a regular media available in sidebar.

-Once recorded in sidebar, user can change genres\category i.e. VT recording saved as a Station ID with metadata of the recorded media.
+Once recorded in sidebar, user can change Genres\Category i.e. VT recording saved as a Station ID with metadata.

-Best to use the default Tanzanite theme for full display
+Works best with the default `Tanzanite` theme and Chrome browser.

 ## Accessing VT Tool in Play List